GArdennes/google-globe-trends/readme.md

 ### Uncompleted Tasks

-- **Visualise vanilla tree chart**: Confirm if tree chart visualisation is commendable with globe visualisation.
-(17/01/2025)
 - **Amend data query**: Fetch data on country statistics and SDG performance.
+(08/01/2025)
+- **Visualise for each country the tree map**: The profile of each country should be illustrated with SDG chart.

 ### Completed Tasks